Equivariant Coarse (Co-)Homology Theories: Further examples

 and similarily $\Delta\colon \K_*(\Loc(X,A;D))\to\K^\Gamma_*(X,A;D)$ in the relative case.
 By exploiting the homological properties of domains and targets of the maps $\Delta$ (in particular that the domains are functorial under uniformly continuous coarse $\Gamma$-maps via the theory of covering isometries, that the maps $\Delta$ are natural under such maps and that the connecting homomorphisms are in both cases constructed via mapping cones) we see that the maps $\Delta$ map \eqref{eq:localizationLES} to the long exact sequence of $\K^\Gamma_*(\blank,D)$.

-It appears to be a wide spread believe that the following assumption is true for general $\Gamma$ and $D$, but the author does not know whether anyone has ever checked all the details. \begin{ass} We assume that $\Gamma$ and $D$ have been chosen for which the maps $\Delta$ are isomorphisms in the absolute case for every coarsely connected proper metric space $X$ equipped with a proper isometric $\Gamma$-action and hence by a five lemma argument also in the relative case. \end{ass}
+\begin{thm} The maps $\Delta$ are isomorphisms in the absolute case for every proper metric space~$X$ equipped with a proper isometric $\Gamma$-action and hence by a five lemma argument also in the relative case.\footnote{Instead of Theorem~\ref{thm:Khomologydefinitions}, preprint versions of this article contained the ``Assumption 6.8'' that $\Gamma$ and $D$ have been chosen for which the statement of this theorem holds.
+Thanks to a referee's hint, we can now prove it in full generality.} \end{thm}

-The assumption is known to hold in the non-equivariant case ($\Gamma=1$) without coefficients ($D=\C$).
-One proof thereof is sketched in \cite[Construction 6.7.5 and Exercises B.3.2,B.3.3]{WillettYuHigherIndexTheory}, albeit for a different version of the localization algebra.
+Proofs of some special cases of the theorem have been known for a long time.
+In the non-equivariant case ($\Gamma=1$) without coefficients ($D=\C$), one proof is sketched in \cite[Construction~6.7.5, Exercises~B.3.2 and~B.3.3]{WillettYuHigherIndexTheory}, albeit for a different version of the localization algebra.
 Note, however, that this proof relies solely on homological properties and a comparison on one-point spaces.
-Therefore, it goes through for original version of the localizaton algebras, too, and even with arbitrary coefficient \textCstar-algebras $D$.
+Therefore, it goes through for original version of the localization algebras, too, and even with arbitrary coefficient \textCstar-algebras $D$.

-Another proof for the case $\Gamma=1$ and $D=\C$ can be found in \cite[Proposition 4.3]{QiaoRoe} and relies on Paschke duality.
-Now, the isomorphism $\omega_4$ in \cite{Roe_Comparing} is an equivariant version of Paschke duality without coefficients and an non-equivariant version with coefficients was mentioned in the discussion preceding Definition 4.6 in \cite{HigsonPedersenRoe}.
-Both sources do not give any details, but it seems reasonable to assume that their constructions can be unified to a Paschke duality in the equivariant case with coefficients, from which \Cref{ass:Khomologydefinitions} can be derived in full generality.
-A related result is the description of non-equivariant $\KK$-groups using a variant of the localization algebra in \cite{DadarlatWilletWu_LocalizationAlgebras}.